Development of an intelligent reservoir monitoring system

-The optical sensing technology was built as a Greenfield Venture and it started off with a proof-of-concept model and over a period of five years it has matured into a mainstay product line for the client.
-During the course of this development from proof-of-concept through production version, the client wanted to focus on the core technology, domain expertise and marketing while outsourcing the embedded and application software development to a world class partner.
+The optical sensing technology was built as a greenfield venture.
+It started off with a proof-of-concept model and over a period of five years it has matured into a mainstay product line for the client.
+During the course of this development from proof-of-concept through production version, the client wanted to focus on the core technology, domain expertise and marketing, while outsourcing the embedded and application software development to a world-class partner.

-When Infosys started off as a partner, the product was not fully defined and went through much iteration from concept through production stages.
+When Infosys started off as a partner, the product was not fully defined and went through much iterations from concept through production stages.
 Due to these ongoing changes, it was important to lay out a robust and flexible technical architecture at the base and build the various layers above that foundation.
-Apart from this, Infosys had to understand this brand new technology, functionalities required due to changing product definition and client needs.
-The initial scope of prototype development changed into multiple product line definition and development.
+Apart from this, Infosys had to understand this brand new technology and complex functionalities, required due to changing product definition and client needs.
+The initial scope of prototype development changed into multiple product line definitions and development.

-Infosys developed the embedded software that consists of device drivers, Digital Signal Processor (DSP) Firmware, DSP algorithms and Graphical User Interface based application software for this product line.
-Infosys team was involved in architecture definition, development and on-going testing of the application.
-Using distributed architecture, the product was enabled for access from onshore while the product is deployed in an offshore environment.
-The system can handle both 'well monitoring' and 'well test' modes.
-The fault-tolerant architecture provided extremely low down time and the surface application was enabled to handle multiple well data.
+Infosys developed the embedded software that consists of device drivers, Digital Signal Processor (DSP) Firmware, DSP algorithms and graphical user interface-based application software for this product line.
+The Infosys team was involved in architecture definition, development, and ongoing testing of the application.
+Using distributed architecture, the product was enabled for access from onshore while the product was deployed in an offshore environment.
+The system handled both 'well monitoring' and 'well test' modes.
+The fault-tolerant architecture provided extremely low downtime, and the surface application was enabled to handle multiple well data.
 Infosys also built various plug-ins for connecting to SCADA systems.

-Rapid, predictable and high quality software development helped the client bring this cutting-edge product to the market at the right time, ahead of competition.
-High-quality software ensured that the product can be deployed in mission critical production environments such as unmanned remote oil fields in many parts of the world.
+Rapid, predictable, and high-quality software development helped the client bring this cutting-edge product to the market at the right time, ahead of competition.
+High-quality software ensured that the product could be deployed in mission-critical production environments such as unmanned remote oil fields in many parts of the world.